MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section6-Step2-3.png)

-Follow the same process and assign respective tooltip objects to their similar **MarsCuriocityRover** parts While Looking At Target () & On Look Away () events.
+Follow the same process and assign respective tooltip objects to their same **MarsCuriocityRover** parts While Looking At Target () & On Look Away () events.

 To enable simulated eye tracking for in-editor simulations, please follow these [guidelines](https://docs.microsoft.com/windows/mixed-reality/mrlearning-base-ch5#5-enable-simulated-eye-tracking-for-in-editor-simulations).

 ## Congratulations

-In this tutorial, you learned to build a Mixed Reality experience demonstrating UI elements, 3D model manipulation, model clipping, and eye tracking features.
+In this tutorial, you learned to build a mixed reality experience demonstrating UI elements, 3D model manipulation, model clipping, and eye tracking features.
 The tutorial provided you with NextButton and PreviousButton that let you explore the 3D model viewer experience.
 The ClippingObjectButton made you turn on clipping objects and experience clipping feature.
 The tutorial also provided you with an eye tracking element to enable highlighting the tooltips in the experience.

 In the next lesson, you will learn how to create a Holographic Remoting application for PC to connect HoloLens 2 at any point, providing a way to Visualize 3D content in Mixed reality.